Mayor Annise Parker with the fall 2015 CHIP Interns

 Check out the sample syllabus.

 Still Have Questions about CHIP?
-Learn more by attending an Information Session (see dates below).
-Contact Maggie Manzano at firstname.lastname@example.org or call 713 743 4804 to RSVP.
+Contact Isaiah Warner at firstname.lastname@example.org or call 713 743 3942.

 Approximately 40 internships are available each semester, and the selection process has become increasingly competitive.
 Students with a 3.0 GPA and higher will be given priority in acceptance and assignment decisions.

-Download the application for the spring 2014 program.
+Download the application for the spring 2016 program.
 The application must be typed (handwritten applications will not be accepted), and is downloadable in Word.
-Please note that the application process is not complete until you submit all application materials, attend an information session, and schedule an interview with the instructor.
-Applications are now being accepted with a priority deadline of December 8.
+Please note that applications are not complete unless a resume and unofficial transcript are included.
+Applications are now being accepted with a priority deadline of December 1, 2016.
+Applications will be accepted until all positions have been filled.

-General questions about the Civic Houston Internship Program may be directed to Maggie Manzano at email@example.com or 713 743 4804.
+General questions about the Civic Houston Internship Program may be directed to Isaiah Warner at email@example.com or 713 743 3942.

 Richard Murray Scholarship